emeryao/ConsoleApp1/README.md

 # C# demo/test codes :rocket:
 `ConsoleApp1` is the default project name of a new console application in Visual Studio
-So almost all demos and tests are written in this project
+So almost all demos and tests are written in project with this name

 ## Table of Content
 * [Program.cs](./ConsoleApp1/Program.cs)